ianstormtaylor/slate/docs/reference/slate/plugins.md

 }
 ```

-The `queries` shorthand defines a set of custom queries that are made available in the editor, and as first-class methods on the `change` objects created by the editor.
+The `queries` shorthand defines a set of custom queries that are made available in the editor, and as first-class methods on the `editor`.

 Each query has a signature of `(editor, ...args)`.